-The area of this study is located in the village of Sampéma (Boulgou province) with the following coordinates: 11°17' North and 0°33' West (Figure 1).
-The climate is of North-Sudanese type one.
+The area of this study is located in the village of Sampéma (Boulgou province) at the latitude 11°17' N and the longitude 0°33' W(Figure 1).
+The climate is of North-Sudanese type.
 The average annual rainfall is 900 mm.
 The winter period is between July and October.
 This period is followed by a dry season from November to June ([9]).

-The average minimum temperature is $15^{\circ}$ C (from december to february) while the average maximum temperature is $34.9^{\circ}$ C (april, may).
+The average minimum temperature is 15°C (from December to February) while the average maximum temperature is 34.9°C (April, May).
 The soils along the banks are hydromorphic soils.

 According to the division of [9], the vegetation and agricultural practice, Sampema belongs to the northern Sudanian phytogeographical zone.
-The wooded savannah is the bank vegetation species due to the process of degradation along the rivers.
-Some gallery forests species grow along the main rivers and are composed of Borassus aethiopium, Terminalia sp, Anogeissus leocarpus, Khaya senegalensis, Daniella oliveri, Anogeissus leiocarpus, Diospyros mespiliformis, Pterocarpus erinaceus, Parkia biglobosa, Tamarindus indica etc. The grass carpet is quite large and composed of species such as Andropogon gayanus, Schoenefeldia gracilis and Cymbopogon schoenanthus.
+The Wooded Savannah is the bank vegetation species due to the process of degradation along the rivers.
+Some gallery forests species grow along the main rivers and are composed of Borassus aethiopium, Terminalia sp, Anogeissus leocarpus, Khaya senegalensis, Daniella oliveri, Anogeissus leiocarpus, Diospyros mespiliformis, Pterocarpus erinaceus, Parkia biglobosa, Tamarindus indica.
+The grass carpet is quite large and composed of species such as Andropogon gayanus, Schoenefeldia gracilis and Cymbopogon schoenanthus.

 2.2.
-Collection of data

-2.2.1 Placement of plots
+Collection of data2.2.1 Placement of plots